eaasi/user-handbook/source/guide/emulation_access.rst

 The Emulation Access screen allows the user to interact with a running emulation Environment.
 The user will be led to this screen when:

-  1. They select the "Run in Emulator" or "Add Software" actions for any given Environment resource
+  #.
+They select the "Run in Emulator" or "Add Software" from the :ref:`actions` on any given Environment resource
-  2. They complete the Import Image workflow
-  3. They complete an Emulator Project workflow
+  #.
+They run an :ref:`emulation-project` workflow

 .. image:: ../images/emulation_access.png